 I never met Prechtl.
-But I admit that one of the reasons I was so happy to work as Op-Ed art director in 1973–1975 was to personally work with or at least be able to use some of his art (sadly, I had only two opportunities).
+But I admit that one of the reasons I was so happy to be employed as Op-Ed art director from 1973–1975 was to personally work with or at least be able to use some of his art (sadly, I had only two opportunities).

 The other day I received word from Wolfgang Dersch, head of the cultural department of the city of Amberg, Bavaria, that “soon we will open a brand-new Michael Mathias Prechtl exhibition here in Amberg, his native city.
 It will be an outstanding presentation of his unique artwork.
 It took us a long time to ensure his artistic heritage.
 But now, together with the Bavarian government, we have a very representative show.”

 An active group in Germany recently founded the Friends of MMP, dedicated to establishing a Prechtl museum in Amberg.
 [Editor's Note: For the latest, click here.]